heistp/irtt/README.md

 ## TODO and Roadmap

-### TODO
+### TODO v0.9

 _Concrete tasks that just need doing..._

+- Separate client, server and common events and errors
-- Move server communication into sconn
+- Move server communication into sconn and connmgr into listener
+  - Get rid of specific drop events
 - Add `-concurrent` flag to server for one goroutine per client conn
 - Check or replace session cleanup mechanism
 - Add a session timeout and max interval so client doesn't send to a closed conn
-- Run heap profiler on client
 - Check that listeners exit only due to permanent errors, and exit code is set
 - Add ability for client to request random fill from server
 - Add protocol version number along with client check
-- Add seqno to the Max and maybe Min columns in the text output
 - Refactor packet manipulation to improve readability and prevent multiple validations
 - Improve client connection closure by:
   - Repeating close packets up to four times until acknowledgement, like open
   - Including received packet stats in the acknowledgement from the server
+- Use pflag options or something GNU compatible: https://github.com/spf13/pflag
+- Run heap profiler on client

+### TODO v1.0

 - Improve robustness and security of public servers:
 	- Add bitrate limiting
 	- Limit open requests to prevent the equivalent of a "syn flood"
 	- Add per-IP limiting
-  - Improve client close by repeating close packets up to four times
-- Use pflag options or something GNU compatible: https://github.com/spf13/pflag
-- Write a SmokePing probe (for FreeNet)
+- Write a SmokePing probe

 ### Roadmap